ruichen199801/yelp-camp/README.md

 ### Development Setup
 1. Download the project, cd into its directory and run `npm install` to download dependencies needed (you should have node, npm and mongodb installed on your local machine)
+2. Create a cloudinary account to get an API key and secret code, and store these confidential variables in a .env file
-2. To run the project on localhost, use command  `node app.js` or  `nodemon app.js`
+3. To run the project on localhost, use command  `node app.js` or  `nodemon app.js`
-3. To publish new local commits, use git command `git push heroku master`
+4. To publish new local commits, use git command `git push heroku master`

 ### Certificate
 <p align="center"><img src="pictures/certificate.jpg" alt="Certificate of Completion"></p>